 Of course, there are a host of problems attending anthropological monism, especially in its more radical extinction-re-creation form.
 As John Cooper and others have demonstrated, there is a tremendous amount of biblical evidence in both the Old and New Testaments suggesting that a conscious existence of the soul continues after physical death, and this biblical witness is amply reflected in the confessional tradition of the Reformed churches (see, e.g., WCF 32.1, HC Q. 57).
 Furthermore, despite its current popularity, this model faces perhaps insuperable philosophical difficulties.
 For example, on monistic terms how does one account for continuity of personal identity between death and resurrection?
 Norman's strategy here is basically to appeal to the relativity of "time-for-us" as opposed to "time-for-God," a solution that may create more problems than it solves.
 Thus it is not surprising that quite a number of well-known Christian philosophers--Alvin Plantinga, William Hasker, C. Stephen Evans, and my former Erskine College colleague John Wingard (now teaching at Covenant College) for example--are staunch opponents of anthropological monism.
 Representative here is C. Stephen Evans of Baylor University, who recently wrote that "contemporary physicalism about human persons is in something of a crisis mode, in which most philosophers are sure that some form of physicalism must be true, but no one has a convincing account of how physicalism could be true.
 The time is right for a new look at dualism."
 I agree.

-Though David Norman and I clearly disagree on this particular issue, none of this should be taken as personal criticism of him.
-As far as I can tell, he has been transparent about his anthropological views, and he has winsomely sought to engage faculty discussion on the THRIVE initiative.
+Though David Norman and I clearly disagree on this issue, none of this should be taken as personal criticism of him.
+As far as I can tell, he has been transparent about his anthropological views, and he has sought to engage faculty discussion on the THRIVE initiative.
 Furthermore, he has the courage of his convictions and he has sought to frame the mission of Erskine in light of them.
-And after all, not only are these important matters that deserve to be explored in the context of a liberal-arts college, but the broader church stands to benefit from a careful discussion as well.
+And after all, these are important matters that deserve to be discussed in the context of a liberal-arts college.
 Finally, he has shown considerable courage in making some tough decisions in the Erskine context, and credit should be given where credit is due.

 That being said, there are issues to ponder.
-At issue here is a position regarding the constitution of the human person that many, if not most, conservative Christians would regard as odd, and which is open to serious objection on scriptural, theological, and philosophical grounds.
+Norman is advocating a position regarding the constitution of the human person that many, if not most, conservative Christians would regard as odd, and which is open to serious objection on scriptural, theological, and philosophical grounds.
 This also suggests that the theological boundaries among those who self-identify as "evangelicals" have become broad indeed.
-In addition, all this again raises questions as to how much impact the ARP Church is likely to have on institutional direction in the future.
+In addition, all this again raises questions as to whether the ARP Church is likely to have much of an impact on institutional direction in the future.